bdslab-upv/dashi/README.md

 Dataset shift analysis and characterization in python
 ## What is `dashi`?
 `dashi` is a Python library for **analyzing and characterizing temporal and multi-source dataset shifts**.
-It offers **unsupervised and supervised tools** for quantifying and visualizing covariate, concept, and prior shifts, supporting trustworthy artificial intelligence development and evaluation.
+It offers **unsupervised and supervised tools** for quantifying and visualizing covariate, concept, and prior shifts, supporting **trustworthy artificial intelligence development and evaluation**.

 ### Key Features:

 - **Shift scope:**
-  - Temporal: (implies an order)
+  - Temporal: (TODO describe, implies an order)
-  - Source/domain: (does not imply an order)
+  - Source/domain: (TODO describe, does not imply an order)

 - **Types of dataset shifts:**
-  - Covariate:
+  - Covariate: (TODO describe)
   - Prior:
   - Concept: